yshao19/yshao19.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Time-varying correlation for noncentered nonstationary time series: simultaneous inference and visualization."
 collection: publications
 permalink:
-excerpt: ''
+excerpt:
 date: 2024-10-01
 venue: 'Statistica Sinica'
-slidesurl: ''
+slidesurl:
 paperurl: 'https://www3.stat.sinica.edu.tw/preprint/SS-2022-0244_Preprint.pdf'
-citation: 'Zhang, T. and Shao, Y.* (2024).
+citation: 'Zhang, T. and Shao, Y. (2024).
 Time-varying correlation for noncentered nonstationary time series: simultaneous inference and visualization.
 Statistica Sinica, forthcoming.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.